libratbag/libratbag/_sources/dbus.rst.txt

         True if this is the currently active resolution, false otherwise.

-        Resolutions can only be set to active, but never to not active - at least one resoultion must be active at all times.
+        Resolutions can only be set to active, but never to not active - at least one resolution must be active at all times.
 This property is read-only, use the :func:`SetActive` method to set a resolution as the active resolution.